cyliong/list-ios/README.md

 ## Requirements
 - Xcode 11.6 or higher
-- Cocoapods 1.9.3 or higher
+- CocoaPods 1.9.3 or higher
 - iOS 9.3 or higher
 - Swift 5 or higher